couchbase-partners/amazon-eks-couchbase/README.md

 ![createoperator](/images/createoperator.png)

-If you give it a minute or two it should show as available.
+If you give it a minute or two it should show as available (not working right now!)

 ## Debugging

 Some helpful commands:

+    kubectl get nodes
+    kubectl describe node <some node>
+    kubectl describe nodes

     kubectl get pods
     kubectl describe pod <some pod>
+    kubectl describe pods